 I have been running motorcycle tours on an ad hoc basis for years.
 My first real tour was back in 1982 when I took my CX 500 and girlfriend along with twelve other riders across Europe. at that time there was No sat-nav No mobile phones and believe it or not NO emails, everything was done by post with stamp and envelope, it took a minimum of two weeks to get a reply resulting with the group turning up at our Youth Hostel in Amsterdam to find it had burnt down three weeks earlier. but that’s another story for the bar.
 Many more bike tours followed Le Mans Belgium.

-On the ferry back from a Le Mans tour good old TED suggested we did the Enduro India Rally, which we did in 2005 I must say it was fantastic and I loved India and riding in the hills however I didn’t sit comfortably with the status of the event and was proved right when in 2015 the director was banned over the companies debts to five of the so-called “supported” Charities
+Once on the ferry back from a more recent “Le Mans” tour, whilst having a beer with the group , good old TED suggested we did the next Enduro India Rally, which we did in 2005 I must say it was fantastic and we loved India and riding through the hills however I didn’t sit comfortably with the status of the event and was later to be proved right .

 I was now bitten by the INDIA bug and arranged my own trip the following year.
 Just two of use and hiring bikes we rode around a very small part of this vast and enchanting country ands despite some quite major problems, including wrecking the rear tyre by hitting a massive pothole, a story in its own right.
 My bike was in the back of a lorry within seven minutes and on its way to the next village where the tyre was sewn up and the innertube patched, I was back on the road within a couple of hours.
 Click here to see the video Part of the reason for the tyre blow out was the weight I was carrying.
 I would like to think it was ALL down to the luggage but I think my more than ample proportions did pay some part.
 Having to carry all of my luggage on the bike also limited where we could visit.
 See more photos of India here

 You can just see the buckled rim between his two hands[/caption]